ibrahim8955/academy-web-app-dev/instructions/docs/resources/GET_STARTED.md

 The code should look like this when you run it for the first time:

-## Starting work each day

-We recommend that you create a new branch from your repository at the start of each day of instructions.
-The workflow should be the following:
+## Workflow

+While in a real-life project, we would encourage that you open a pull request (PR) for each task, get the PR reviewed, and the finally merge it into your main branch, we will be performing a simplified

-1. Create a new branch in your repository
+1. Optional: Create a new branch in your repository
-1. Work on this branch and submit changes
+1. Work on this branch and commit changes as
-1. Create a Pull Request (PR) against your repository
+1. Create a Pull Request (PR) against the original repository's main branch (you can create this)
-1. Receive review from instructors
-1. Merge your Pull Request (PR) into
+1. Instructors will provide feedback on your submissions, either throughout the course, or after the completion of the course.

-### Create a new branch in your repository
+### Creating a new branch in your repository

 You can [create a branch](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository#creating-a-branch) on your GitHub repository.
 You can give your branch a name that matches the day, for example: `day2`
 * Or from your terminal:

 ```
-git checkout -b day2
+git checkout -b working
-# A new branch day2 will be created
+# A new branch working will be created
 ```

 Make sure you're on the right branch when doing work!